zalando/zalando.github.io/resources/Zalando-Github-Organisations.md

 - No webhooks configured
 - There is an active bot setting up members and teams for the org automatically
 - No automated member or team deletion setup

+## Zalando

+The main organisation for open source projects by Zalando teams - notice that Zalando also have a github enterprise setup which is reserved for internal projects.
+Projects in the Zalando org are projects which have graduated from Zalando-Incubator

+**47 repos, 547 members spread over 156 teams**